The second part of the Eden Valley Walk, through Penshurst and Haysden Country Park to Tonbridge.

 If you are doing the Main Walk to Tonbridge, go to §E.

-- Retrace your steps through Leicester Square and the churchyard into Penshurst Park.
-Follow the footpath north past Penshurst Place and then north-east through the estate, eventually coming out onto Penshurst Road.
+- Retrace your steps through Leicester Square and the churchyard.
+Take the footpath heading north and then north-east through Penshurst Park.
+At the top of a slope fork left onto a footpath towards Park Farm, eventually coming out onto Penshurst Road near its junction with Cinder Hill Lane.
 Turn left briefly onto this road, then turn sharp right to go along Cinder Hill Lane for 500m.
 Continue on a footpath along field edges past Little Moorden to the B2176 at Moorden.
 Turn right onto this road and fork left onto the long station approach road to reach Penshurst station.

 - For Short Walk 1 retrace your steps through Leicester Square and the churchyard.
-On entering the parkland take the right-hand of two grassy paths ahead, staying close to the hedge-topped stone wall guarding Penshurst Place.
-After passing the manor house keep ahead on the main path, which then curves gently to the right and comes to the estate's private driveway.
+On entering the parkland take the right-hand of two grassy paths ahead.
+The path stays close to the hedge-topped stone wall guarding the manor house and then curves gently to the right.
+Cross the estate's driveway via two metal kissing gates and continue along a tree-lined avenue, in 75m merging with another grassy path from the left.

-- At the top there is a three-way footpath signpost where you keep ahead through a wide gap in the trees (unless you want to make for Leigh station, 2 km away along the avenue to the right).
+- At the top keep ahead at a three-way footpath signpost to go through a wide gap in the trees (unless you want to make for Leigh station, 2 km away along the avenue to the right).
 After going through the trees do not continue on the broad grassy path ahead but immediately fork right onto another grassy track.
 Follow this through the parkland for 500m, heading NE.

 - At the bottom of a dip go straight across an estate track to continue on a grassy track climbing through a lightly wooded area.
 In 250m the track passes a huge oak tree and turns half-left, dropping down to a T-junction at the edge of the estate.
 Turn left to come out onto Penshurst Road.